milkdrinkers/Maquillage/docs/README.md

 Maquillage also supports nicknames, either through Maquillage itself, but it also has placeholders that support [EssentialsX](https://essentialsx.net/) nicknames.

+To have Maquillage cosmetics appear in chat, you need a chat plugin that supports MiniMessage.
+Examples of this include [EssentialsX](https://essentialsx.net/) and [SunLight](https://www.spigotmc.org/resources/sunlight-%E2%AD%90-best-z-essentials-cmi-alternative.67733/).
+For Maquillage cosmetics in the tab-menu you need a tab-plugin that support MiniMessage, and an example of that is [TAB](https://www.spigotmc.org/resources/tab-1-5-1-21-1.57806/).

 ---

 ## 🌟 Features